Museums in Rome

 The Palazzo Altemps location of the Museo Nazionale Romano displays art from Egyptian, Greek, and Roman cultures

-Your ticket is valid for one week, so you can visit all the museums at your leisure.
+Your ticket is valid for seven days, so you can explore each museum at your own pace.

-• Palazzo Altemps: a magnificent palace with a beautiful courtyard and frescoes.
-You will see works of art from the Egyptian, Greek, and Roman cultures.
+• Palazzo Altemps: a stunning Renaissance palace with a charming courtyard and frescoes.
+Inside you’ll find art from the Egyptian, Greek, and Roman eras.

-• Diocletian’s Baths: were once the largest and most beautiful baths in Rome and an important place for social gatherings.
-The grounds are great for exploring on a hot day as there is plenty of shade.
+• Diocletian’s Baths: once the largest and most luxurious baths in ancient Rome.
+The grounds are great to wander through, especially on hot days when you can enjoy plenty of shade.

-• Balbi Crypt: once served as a lounge during theatrical performances.
-Today it houses an exhibition about the city’s development from ancient to modern times.
+• Balbi Crypt: originally a lounge for theatergoers, it now houses an exhibition that traces the city’s development from antiquity to modern times.

-• Palazzo Massimo: the Renaissance palace is almost more impressive than the exhibition itself.
-The antique art collection is among the most important in the world.
+• Palazzo Massimo: the elegant Renaissance building is almost as impressive as its exhibits.
+Its collection of ancient art is among the most important in the world.

 Opening hours